Rodz3rd2/state-manager-js/README.md

 ## LICENSE

-State Manager is released under the MIT Licence.
+State Manager JS is released under the MIT Licence.
 See the bundled LICENSE file for details.